Devostated/SyncMuteControl/README.md

 A tool for dual setups to mute themself with a controller on a streaming pc

 ## Requirements
-currently only tested on Windows with a Sony Playstation 5 DualSense Controller
+Currently only tested on Windows with a Playstation 5 DualSense and Xbox One Controller on a wired connection.

 ## How to use